 Any further action the school plans to take to resolve the issue will be explained to the complainant in writing.
 If the complainant is not satisfied with the outcome suggested, the procedure will progress to stage three.

-Stage three - Investigation by the chair of governors
+Stage four - Investigation by governors complaints panel

-The complainant should submit any complaint in respect of the headteacher's investigation in writing (or via an alternative method if necessary) to the chair of governors.
+The complainant should submit any complaint in respect of the headteacher's investigation in writing (or via an alternative method if necessary) to the chair of the governors complaints panel.